ewxrjk/fork-exceptions/README.txt

 Inspired by http://bugs.debian.org/793471 ...

+What happens if you fork a program and in the child, before calling exec, you raise an exception?
+Can the exception 'escape' from the code that's supposed to be running in the child out into the wider program (but still running in the child process)?

+In Perl the answer is (or at least, was) yes.
+I had a poke around in Python to see if the same is true there.
+(I tried Python 2.7.6 because that's what Apple ship.)

 1. popen2.py
    This can be subverted if:
      1a. os.dup2 fails - but I can't see how to make that happen.